Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 Overall I left Chiang Mai with the feeling is that kind of place for years live in your imagination and all of a sudden it came true.

-Once you get there, you are exposed so many different experiences and activities that it’s overwhelming.
+Once you get there, you are exposed to so many different experiences and activities that it’s overwhelming.
 It’s a paradise to tick off things off your bucket list and indulge on authentic and inexpensive Thai activities.
 The way Chiang Mai makes you feel alive is incomparable.

 Have you been to Chiang Mai?